 Declaring the need for change is not enough.
 And implementing a “change program” may not even be enough to get you the change you want.
-The basic bargain of an effective change initiative is that if we keep expending effort, we’ll see the impact.

 No matter what changes you’re considering or attempting — whether you’re trying to shift personal health habits or organizational tone and values — the last things you’ll want to hear are: “We don’t do it that way,” “I tried that before and it didn’t work,” or “You know that’s not our focus!”